Udeme06/udemeResumeSite/README.md

-# my-first-github-repo
+# Udeme Resume Site
-An initial test repo for A100 Apprentices to use to practice on.
+Resume website designed while in the A100 Program.